jreisinger/runp/README.md

 ```
 $ runp commands/test.txt
---> OK (0.01s): /bin/sh -c "ls"
---> ERR (0.02s): /bin/sh -c "blah"
+--> ERR (0.00s): /bin/sh -c "blah"
 /bin/sh: 1: blah: not found
 exit status 127
+--> OK (0.00s): /bin/sh -c "ls /home/reisinge/github/runp # 'PWD' shell variable is used here"
---> OK (3.02s): /bin/sh -c "sleep 3"
+--> OK (3.00s): /bin/sh -c "sleep 3"
---> OK (5.02s): /bin/sh -c "sleep 5"
+--> OK (5.00s): /bin/sh -c "sleep 5"
 --> OK (9.01s): /bin/sh -c "sleep 9"
 ```

-It took 9.01 seconds as opposed to the sum of all times as it would in case the commands run sequentially.
+Running all the commands took 9.01 seconds.
+As opposed to the sum of all times in case the commands ran sequentially.
 If the command exits with 0 runp prints `OK`.
 Otherwise it prints `ERR` (in red) and STDERR.
 If you want to see also STDOUT use the `-v` switch.
+You can use shell variables in the commands.
 See `commands` folder for more examples.

 ## Development